SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 liquidation price of the position.

 According to this formula, the position's value increases when the asset price rises and decreases when the asset price falls.
-The position value is used to calculate profits or losses ($Delta v$) relative to the position's initial collateral.
+The position value is used to calculate the @pnl ($Delta v$) relative to the position's initial collateral.

 To calculate the profit of a position, the initial position value ($p_"entry" = 3000$) is compared with the value of